 SCOTTISH ISLAND ADVENTURES

-Shetland for Birders.
+Shetland in Autumn Birders.

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 14 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
 Please bring walking boots or shoes, waterproof clothing and a small rucksack.
 Hat and gloves are of course essential!
 The holiday will be run at a relaxed pace, with time for photography and botany as well as fabulous birdwatching in a spectacular setting!
 There will be moderate (3 to 8 mile) walks several days.
 Please note that whilst our chosen walks are on relatively good footing, rare birds often turn up in inconvenient locations and it may require guests to climb stiles or gates and cover uneven ground to see all of the species found.
 All of these excursions are of course optional!

 What's included in your North Ronaldsay and mainland Orkney holiday price

 • Six nights comfortable en-suite hotel/guest house accommodation.
 We choose from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Five nights will be at the North Ronaldsay Bird Observatory.
 Guests are never expected to share.
 All rooms are en-suite.
 Full details with your joining pack.

 • Full Scottish breakfast and dinner from Saturday evening till Friday morning, packed lunch daily.

 • All transfers by comfortable minibus.
 All ferries and other boat trips.
 Drivers can leave vehicles safely parked at The Mountview Hotel.
 We offer a courtesy drop off to Aviemore on the morning of departure for those who travel by public transport.

 • Guidance from a professional Group Leader.